SetProtocol/STIPS/STIPS/STIP-007.md

 - Use Chainlink to retrieve oracle prices to price slippage
 - Use PerpModule view function instead to calculate account leverage
 - Updates data structures to reflect new contracts
-- Update calculateMaxBorrow
+- Remove calculateMaxBorrow
-- Update calculateCurrentLeverageRatio
+- Update all variables to allow negative numbers

 ![flow diagram](../assets/perpetualLeverageStrategy.png)